marc2332/rust_blockchain/node/readme.md

 ### TO-DO
 - [ ] Ignore already used staking transactions
 - [ ] Reward the block forgers
-- [ ] Propagate transactions
+- [x] Propagate transactions
-- [ ] Remove transactions from the mempool that has been bundled on a propagated block
+- [x] Remove transactions from the mempool that has been bundled on a propagated block
 - [ ] Prioritize sending transactions to the next block forger
-- [ ] Improve the election algorithm
+- [x] Improve the election algorithm
 - [x] Use `enum` instead of `struct` to easily have different types of Transactions inside the blocks
 - [ ] Make the discovery server a library and make a different crate to launch it as cli, this way the discovery server could be launched right from the simulation example
-- [ ] Prevent transactions duplication
-- [ ] Prevent double spending by making a temporal chainstate to ensure the integrity of the funds
 - [ ] Variable fees
 - [ ] Transactions might be duplicated across different blocks if the network latency is too high, it should make sure the transactions  hasn't been already added to a block
 - [ ] Scalable block size relative to the network performance